mkonersmann/marktext-markdown-sublime/Readme.md

-# Typora.app Markdown - Sublime Text 2/3
+# Typora Markdown for Linux - Sublime Text 2/3

-Adds a handy command and menu item to open your current file with [Typora.app](http://www.typora.io/).
+Adds a handy command and menu item to open your current file with [Typora](http://www.typora.io/).

 ![Screenshot](screenshot.png)